bitofsquid/trumpR/README.md

 # trumpR

+< This project is currently under construction as there appear to have been some changes to the Twitter API which is causing portions of the script to fail.
+Will update the project as time permits. >

 I initiated this project after learning the basics of R on DataCamp (of whose service I am an avid fan).
 This represents my first foray into using R for actual data acquisition and visualization.
 A brief description of the steps I took to complete this project are below.

 This project utilizes data from the Twitter REST API, which I accessed through an application I registered directly with Twitter.
 Although an R package exists (twitteR) that would have likely made my analysis a bit more straightforward, I felt working through some of the issues outside of the package would provide a better learning experience.